sfmskywalker/Orchard-Off-The-Grid/Layouts/08 - Chapter 6 - Elements as Widgets.md

 ## Elements as Widgets
-So far we have seen how to work with elements by placing them on a design surface called the Layout Editor.
-But, as I eluded to before, elements can be used for more things than just being placed on a design surface.
-In this chapter, we'll see how we can use elements as widgets without the need to write any code.
+So far we have seen how to work with elements and the layout editor on content items that have the Layout Part.
+But elements can be used for more things than that.
+In this chapter, we'll see how we can use elements as widgets without writing any code.

 ### Why Elements as Widgets
-With the advent of the Layouts module, we now have the worlds of Widgets and the world of Elements, which are kind of like widgets, but not quite.
-Widgets are content items, while elements are something different.
+With the advent of the Orchard.Layouts module, we now have the worlds of Widgets and the world of Elements, which are kind of like widgets, but not quite.
+Widgets are content items, while elements are a different kind of entity.

-The long-term goal is to unify the world of Widgets and Elements.
-Widgets, as we know them today, are ultimately just content items tied to a layer and a zone and are a way to place them in particular zones.
-The widgets screen could be replaced with a design surface that represents the various zones available to the theme.
-The user could then drag & drop elements into each zone (bound to the selected layer).
-This would simplify working with "widgets" significantly.
+The long-term goal is to unify the two worlds.
+Widgets, as we know them today, are ultimately just content items tied to a **layer** and a **zone**.
+Now, instead of adding widgets directly to layers and zones, we could conceive of a way where we add **elements** to layers and zones.
+This will have the advantage of not having to write elements and widgets, but just elements.

+Now, elements are not content items and do not support composition like content items do, so you may be wondering if we wouldn't lose something important: Widgets are content items, which means we can extend widgets with content parts.
+The answer is that we will lose nothing.
+On the contrary, there is a lot to gain in terms of ease of use and flexibility.
+Widgets as we know them would be replaced by content item types harvested as elements.
+These elements manage the creation and destruction of content items.
+And that is just one type of element.
+Many more elements are available, such as the Content Item element which enables the user to select existing content items.
+The Widgets UI would also be more intuitive to use.

-Until we're there, there may be times that you need a custom widget that you also want to place on a layout design surface.
-Although you could write the widget code as well as the element code, it would involve a great deal of code duplication.
-Since it's currently not possible to add widgets to layouts, you would have to write a custom element with the same behavior as its widgets equivalent.
+But anyway, we're not there yet.
+And there may be times that you need an element that you also want to be able to use as a widget, and the other way around.

-Fortunately there's no need for that, because the Layouts module enables you to use Elements as Widgets by using a content part called **ElementWrapperPart**.
+As of Orchard 1.10, there are two ways to handle this situation without having to write duplicate code:

+1. Write an element once and configure a new widget content type with the **Element Wrapper Part** to use the element.
+2. Write a content part once and configure a new widget content type.

+If you're using 1.9, then option 1 is the only option available, and is the topic of this chapter.

+> To use option 2, all you need to do is enable the **Widget Elements** feature.

 ### Element Wrapper Part
-The `ElementWrapperPart` is a content part that you can attach to any content type, and has a single part setting called **Element Type Name**, which takes the technical name of the element to display.
+The **Element Wrapper Part** is a content part that has a single setting called **Element Type Name**, which takes the technical name of the element to display.

-> The way the `ElementWrapperPart` works is that the `ElementWrapperPartDriver` instantiates the configured element type by name and takes care of invoking the editor and display methods of that element and simply returns the created shapes.
-When we look at the code in Part 3, we'll see how similar elements are to content parts, which made it easy to implement `ElementWrapperPart`.
+The way the Element Wrapper Part works is that it instantiates the configured element type by name and takes care of invoking the editor and display methods of that element and simply returns the created shapes.
+When we look at the code in Part 3, we'll see that elements are quite similar to the way content parts work.

-With this part in place, we now can create *reusable building blocks in the form of elements* and use them as widgets whenever necessary.
-This approach is called the *Element First* approach.

 ### Elements First
-Whenever you're about to write a new widget, you should consider implementing it as an element.
+Whenever you're about to write a new widget, consider implementing it as an element.
 This provides a number of advantages:

 - You can place elements on the layout design surface.
 - You can render them inline using tokens (which we'll cover in the next chapter).
 - You can use elements as widgets without additional coding by using `ElementWrapperPart`, which means:
 - No code duplication.

-Having elements also means it's easy to place them into zones directly when the Widgets module gets revamped to taking advantage of the Layouts engine.

 ### Using Elements as Widgets
-Before we can use an element as a widget, we need to define a Widget content type that is configured to use that element.
+Before you can use an element as a widget, you need to define a Widget content type that is configured to use that element.
 At the very minimum, your Widget content type should have the following settings and parts:

 - WidgetPart
 - CommonPart (automatically added for you when creating a content type from the back-end)